Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 1. Financial Stability

-The financial position of a supplier is crucial when establishing a partnership.
+A supplier’s financial position is crucial when establishing a partnership.
 It helps make the deal easier and more stable.

 A supplier with these challenges may struggle to uphold their side.
 It could potentially lead to production delays or even interruptions.
 Regular financial partnership assessment is crucial for avoiding supplier risks.